This article was last updated by Digital Trends contributor Kristen Hall-Geisler on 5/5/2020.

-The Cross Country shares Volvo’s Scalable Product Architecture (SPA) platform with the Volvo S90 sedan and XC90 SUV.
-SPA imparts an impressive level of refinement in all three vehicles, and we love the look of Volvo’s current design language on the Cross Country’s wagon body.
+The Cross Country shares Volvo’s Scalable Product Architecture (SPA) platform with the S90 sedan and the XC90 SUV, among other models.
+SPA imparts an impressive level of refinement in all of the vehicles it underpins, and we love the look of Volvo’s current design language on the Cross Country’s wagon body.
 The interior is equally well appointed, with high-quality materials and an intuitive portrait-oriented touchscreen for the infotainment system.

 Read our Volvo V90 Cross Country first-drive review

 Why should you buy this: It’s an emissions-free way of taking your kids on vacation.

 Who’s it for: Green families.